raphaelsulzer/shape_as_points/README.md

 `python generate.py configs/pointcloud/modelnet/config`

 where `config` should be replaced with
-- `modelnet.yaml` for reconstruction from a point cloud (traditional ConvONet)
+- `modelnet.yaml` for reconstruction from a point cloud (traditional Shape As Points)
 - `modelnetSV.yaml` for reconstruction from a point cloud augmented with sensor vectors
 - `modelnetAP.yaml` for reconstruction from a point cloud augmented with sensor vectors and auxiliary points